bacover/OpenVINOInstall/GX_Configure_2018R5.md

-  * Download `fpga_support_files.tgz` from [the Intel Registration Center.](http://registrationcenter-download.intel.com/akdlm/irc_nas/12954/fpga_support_files.tgz) The files in this `.tgz` are required to ensure your FPGA card and Intel Distribution of OpenVINO toolkit work correctly.
+  * Download `fpga_support_files.tgz` from [the Intel Registration Center.](http://registrationcenter-download.intel.com/akdlm/irc_nas/12954/fpga_support_files.tgz) The files in this `.tgz` are required to ensure your FPGA card and Intel® Distribution of OpenVINO™ toolkit work correctly.
 Right click or save the file instead of letting your browser extract automatically.
   * Go to the directory where you downloaded `fpga_support_files.tgz`.
   * Unpack the `.tgz` file:
 		`tar -xvzf fpga_support_files.tgz`